 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Sunny Rigg 2 is a Roman temporary camp located in Northumberland, England.
-The site dates to the Roman period and forms part of the archaeological evidence for military operations in the region during the Roman occupation of Britain.
-Like other temporary camps of this type, it would have served as a short-term garrison or marching camp for Roman forces moving through the landscape.
-The camp's physical remains and layout contribute to scholarly understanding of Roman military infrastructure and strategy in northern England.
+Sunny Rigg 2 is a Roman temporary camp located in Northumberland.
+The site dates to the Roman period and represents one of the military installations associated with the Roman campaigns in northern Britain.
+Like other temporary camps of this type, it would have served as a short-term marching camp for Roman forces, likely constructed during expeditionary movements rather than as a permanent garrison.
+The camp's archaeological significance lies in its contribution to understanding Roman military logistics and territorial control in the frontier regions of Roman Britain.

 Sunny Rigg 2 Roman temporary camp is a scheduled monument protected by Historic England under reference 1010951.
 View the official record →

-Sunny Rigg 2 is a Roman temporary camp located in Northumberland, England.
+Sunny Rigg 2 is a Roman temporary camp located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010951.

 Sunny Rigg 2 Roman temporary camp is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010951.